-This year we are making a special effort to extend an invitation for Texan Camp to spring transfer students.
-Even if you started at Tarleton in January, we still encourage you to attend camp to make more friends, learn more about the university, and take advantage of a once in a lifetime experience.
+Each year we try to make a special effort to extend an invitation for Texan Camp to spring and summer transfer students.
+Even if you started at Tarleton in January, for example, we still encourage you to attend camp to make more friends, learn more about the university, and take advantage of a once in a lifetime experience.

 Will the camp treat me like I just graduated high school?
 Are there certain rules & restrictions?
 What is the curfew?

 Do not think this is going to be like the camps you attended as a child.
-We realize that Texan Campers as well as Duck Campers are adults, thus we impose no curfew.
-However, there are some general rules of the camp that we must adhere to, but the number one rule of Texan Camp is to make connections with other members of your Tarleton family!
+We realize that Texan Campers (just like the Duck Campers) are adults, so while there are some general rules of the camp that we must adhere to, the number one rule of Texan Camp is to make connections with other members of your Tarleton family!

 Is it going to be boring like an orientation?

 Texan Camp is anything but boring!
-It is an energetic three-day camp in which students bond with their new peers and learn what it is that makes our university so special.
-With all orientations out of the way by the time Duck Camp and Texan Camp rolls around, these three days give students a chance to become more comfortable with their new home by making some of their first Tarleton memories in a fun environment.
+It is an energetic three-day camp at which students bond with their new peers and learn what it is that makes our University so special.
+With all orientations out of the way by the time Texan Camp rolls around, these three days give students a chance to become more comfortable with their new home by making some of their first Tarleton memories in a fun environment.

 What is camp like?
 Why is it a good idea to attend as a transfer student?